TosbackCgusBridge-Bot/CGUs-versions/Bigfishgames/Privacy Policy.md

 Protection of Big Fish and Others:

-We may also disclose your information if there is a violation of the Terms of Use or other agreements. if we have a good faith belief that the law requires it. or if needed to protect the rights, property or safety of Big Fish, our customers or others.
+We may also disclose your information if there is a violation of the Terms of Use or other agreements. if we have a good faith belief that we have to disclose it in response to lawful requests by public authorities, including to meet national security or law enforcement requirements, or legal process (for example, a court order, search warrant or subpoena). or if needed to protect the rights, property or safety of Big Fish, our customers or others.
 This includes exchanging information with entities for fraud detection and protection, and credit risk reduction.

 ACCESSING YOUR INFORMATION AND YOUR CHOICES